innolitics/n2y/README.md

 Most of the Notion blocks can generate their pandoc AST from _only_ their own data.
 The one exception is the list item blocks; pandoc, unlike Notion, has an encompassing node in the AST for the entire list.
 The `ListItemBlock.list_to_pandoc` class method is responsible for generating this top-level node.

+## Built-in Plugins

+N2y provides a few builtin plugins.
+Brief descriptions are provided below, but see [the code](https://github.com/innolitics/n2y/tree/rich-text-extensions/n2y/plugins) for details.

+### Deep Headers

+Notion only support three levels of headers, but sometimes this is not enough.
+This plugin enables support for h4 and h5 headers in the documents exported from Notion.
+Any Notion h3 whose text begins with the characters "= " is converted to an h4, and any h3 that begins with "== " is converted to an h5, and so on.

 ## Architecture

 N2y's architecture is divided into four main steps: